 Lowering your blood pressure can go far in helping you avoid cardiovascular disease, but that’s not the only heart-related thing a therapy dog can improve.
 It’s been shown that those who own pets often have lower cholesterol and triglyceride levels (and these, too, are heart disease indicators).
-And one study found that therapy dogs helped people in the hospital with heart failure by improving cardiopulmonary pressures and neurohormone levels.
+And one study found that therapy dogs helped people in the hospital with heart failure by improving cardiopulmonary pressures and neurohormone levels2.

 4. Lower cortisol

 Cortisol is known as the “stress hormone”.
 When you get stressed, this hormone rises, and if you develop constant high cortisol, you’ll end up with a range of health problems, from weight gain to diabetes to heart disease.
-Luckily, therapy dogs can help with this, as studies have shown that dog parents have lower cortisol levels than non-dog parents.
+Luckily, therapy dogs can help with this, as studies have shown that dog parents have lower cortisol levels than non-dog parents3.

 5. Lower pain levels

 Believe it or not, research has shown that people recovering from accidents or surgery can actually experience less pain after seeing a therapy dog.
-The study was done on a group of children recovering from surgery and found that those who saw therapy dogs had a lower perception of pain than those who did not receive aid from these pups.
+The study was done on a group of children recovering from surgery and found that those who saw therapy dogs had a lower perception of pain than those who did not receive aid from these pups4.
 We’re all for adorable puppies that help us feel better quicker!

 The Mental Health Benefits of Therapy Dogs

 Therapy dogs don’t just help you feel better faster or improve your heart health, though.
 They can also aid in multiple ways when it comes to your mental health!

 6. Aid people with autism